 Embodiment and What it Means to Have an Embodied Learning Experience.
 Recent neuroscience research has shown that thinking––even in domains considered very conceptual and symbolic (e.g., mathematics)––is linked to an embodied understanding through our sensory motor system (Gallese & Lakoff, 2005; Beilock, 2016).
 Similar to research showing that emotion and cognition are linked; for example, imaging studies show how sensory systems such as vision and touch integrate with each other and with brain systems typically considered to be “cognitive” (e.g., those involved in conceptual understanding, planning, and imagination; Gallese & Lakoff, 2005).
 NSF cyberlearning researchers Abrahamson and Lindgren (2014) discuss embodiment and embodied design in learning activities and environments; see also Lindgren’s GRASP project.

 Virtual Reality and Neuroscience.
 Cyberlearning and neuroscience are both investigating virtual reality (VR).
 Concepts developed in cognitive neuroscience are important to understand and improve VR technology (Herbelin, Salomon, Serino, & Blanke, 2016).
-Some people call VR an embodied technology for the ability it has to give the user an experience of “presence” in a non-physical world.
+Some people call VR an embodied technology for the ability it has to give the user an experience of “presence” in a non-physical world and can allow for immersive experiences not possible in the real world.
 Since VR can manipulate perception and engagement, VR may lead to different ways of learning.
 Findings from neuroscience and learning are likely to inform one another and lead to a more convergent understanding of learner perception in VR.

 Multimodal Research.
 Portable measures of brain activity such as fNIRS or EEG, and eye tracking, have led to studies of the mind-body connection through multimodal analysis as well as neurogaming research and development.
 Multimodal analysis uses data detected from different modalities (e.g., face, voice, posture, text) and physiological measures to create a more nuanced picture of the effects of different environmental stimuli and activities on the learner.
 By examining the time course of changes in activation across different streams of data from physiological sensors and data from logs of clicks that are generated in games or other digital environments, researchers can better understand the information processing occurring in the brain.
 The data may converge to relay a coherent image of a learner’s state, or indicate discrepancies that may not be apparent.
 Emerging neurocognitive measures are being developed for working memory capacity, the role of the frontal lobe in tasks, and cognitive load using EEG, pupillometry, eye tracking, and fNRIS (Meiri, et al., 2012; Klinger, 2010; Antonenko, Paas, Grabner, & Van Gog, 2010).